wercker-labs/wercker-blog/source/posts/2013-06-10-Streamlining-Middleman-Deploys-to-s3.md

             source_dir: build/
 ```

 The `s3sync` step synchronises a source directory with an Amazon S3 bucket.
 The `key_id`, `key_secret` and `bucket_url` options are set to the information from the deploy target, previously created on wercker.
-Only the `source` option is _hard configured_  to `build`.
+Only the `source` option is _hard configured_  to *build/* folder.
 This is the default folder with the output from the `middleman build` command, which was previously executed in the build phase.

-After you created the `wercker.yml` add it to your repository by executing the following commands in your terminal.
+After you've created the `wercker.yml` add it to your repository by executing the following commands in your terminal.

 ```bash
 git add wercker.yml